 \section{Abstract}

-Hybrid quantum/molecular mechanics models (QM/MM methods) are widely used in material and molecular simulations when pure MM models cannot ensure adequate accuracy but pure QM models are computationally prohibitive.
-Adaptive QM/MM coupling methods feature on-the-fly classification of atoms, allowing the QM and MM subsystems to be updated as needed.
-The state-of-art ``machine-learned interatomic potentials (MLIPs)" can be applied as the MM models for consistent QM/MM methods with rigorously justified accuracy~\cite{2021-qmmm3}.
-In this work, we propose a robust adaptive QM/MM method for practical material defect simulation, which is based on a developed residual-based error estimator originating from~\cite{wang2020posteriori}.
-The error estimator provides both upper and lower bounds for the approximation error, demonstrating its reliability and efficiency.
-In particular, we introduce three minor approximations such that the error estimator can be evaluated efficiently without losing much accuracy.
-To update the QM/MM partitions anisotropically, a novel adaptive algorithm is proposed, where a free interface motion problem based on the proposed error estimator is solved by employing the fast marching method.
-We implement and validate the robustness of the adaptive algorithm on numerical simulations for various complex crystalline defects.
+Hybrid quantum/molecular mechanics (QM/MM) models play a pivotal role in molecular simulations.
+These models provide a balance between accuracy, surpassing pure MM models, and computational efficiency, offering advantages over pure QM models.
+Adaptive approaches have been developed to further improve this balance by allowing on-the-fly selection of the QM and MM subsystems as necessary.
+We propose a novel and robust adaptive QM/MM method for practical material defect simulations.
+To ensure mathematical consistency with the QM reference model, we employ machine-learning interatomic potentials (MLIPs) as the MM models~\cite{2021-qmmm3, grigorev2023calculation}.
+Our adaptive QM/MM method utilizes a residual-based error estimator that provides both upper and lower bounds for the approximation error, thus indicating its reliability and efficiency.
+Furthermore, we introduce a novel adaptive algorithm capable of anisotropically updating the QM/MM partitions.
+This update is based on the proposed residual-based error estimator and involves solving a free interface motion problem, which is efficiently achieved using the fast marching method.
+We demonstrate the robustness of our approach via numerical tests on a wide range of crystalline defects.